KalvinChua/Jotex-BC-eInvoice/MyInvois_LHDN_Proposal_Complete.md

 ## Standard Terms & Conditions

 CLIENT agrees to pay VENDOR based on the agreed contractual sum plus all travel and other expenses incurred in association with the project work.

-VENDOR cannot confirm the availability of the above resources until CLIENT agrees and signs acceptance of this proposal.
+VENDOR cannot confirm the availability of the above resources until CLIENT agrees and signed acceptance of this proposal.
 At least two (2) weeks are needed for VENDOR to mobilize its resources for the project.

 Should there be additional time needed by VENDOR for the project (i.e., more time needed due to changes in project scope), VENDOR shall highlight to CLIENT.